k2052/places-that-have-a-good-hiring-process/README.md

 1. https://github.com/jessicard/remote-jobs
 2. https://weworkremotely.com/
 3. HN Who's Hiring Threads.
 There is a site that compiles them http://hnhiring.me/
 4. [Glassdoor](https://www.glassdoor.com).
-For most of the larger tech companies you can head over to Glassdoor read experiences from those who went through the process.
+For most of the larger tech companies you can head over to Glassdoor and read experiences from those who went through the process.

 ## Contributions